qortmdgh4141/qortmdgh4141/README.md

 ### 📚 Research Interests <br/>
 --------------------------
-_I'm interested in developing **reinforcement learning (rl)** algorithms for long-horizon and sparse-reward tasks, and applying them to real-world robotic control.
-The question that drives me these days is: **how can we effectively combine foundation models with rl?** More specifically, my goal is to design off-policy q-learning methods that improve the long-horizon reasoning abilities of foundation models for robot control._
+I'm interested in developing **reinforcement learning (rl)** algorithms for long-horizon and sparse-reward tasks, and applying them to real-world robotic control.
+The question that drives me these days is: **how can we effectively combine foundation models with rl?** More specifically, my goal is to design off-policy q-learning methods that improve the long-horizon reasoning abilities of vision-language-action (vla) models.

 **My research interests include the following challenges:**
 - Solving long-horizon tasks with sparse rewards